vuejs/apollo/packages/docs/data/error-handling.md

 })
 ```

-::: warning
+::: warning `ErrorLink` retries an operation only once
 If the retried operation also fails, those errors do not reach `ErrorLink` again.
-An `ErrorLink` can only retry a particular operation once.
 :::

 ### Retry on network errors